Crooked Flower: Musical career

-To promote their 2017-18 music releases, in 2019 the band announced plans to release nine music videos, the first of which, for the track, 'Around and Around' which within three weeks of release had gained nearly 250,000 views.
-The follow up, 'The Belt' cleared 160,000 views on YouTube within a week of its premier.
+To promote their 2017-18 music releases, in 2019 the band announced plans to release nine music videos, the first of which was for the track, 'Around and Around'.
+Within three weeks of release the video had gained nearly 250,000 views.
+The follow-up, 'The Belt' cleared 160,000 views on YouTube within a week of its premier.

 Critical reception

-Crooked Flower have received critical acclaim throughout their career, they have been called "party favorites" and "caught somewhere between the spacey-ness of The Grateful Dead and the moody bite of The Cure," by The Big Takeover.
-Shockya said of the band's 2018 EP Darkness and Light's "smart arrangements and clean production value."
+Crooked Flower received critical acclaim throughout their career.
+They have been called "party favorites" and "caught somewhere between the spacey-ness of The Grateful Dead and the moody bite of The Cure," by The Big Takeover.
+Shockya said of the band's 2018 EP Darkness and Light that they had "smart arrangements and clean production value."
 Meanwhile, The Spill Magazine wrote that the band, "hits all the sweet spots."

-Not all criticism was as positive though, College Media Network wrote some tracks on Into The Light were, "a bit too basic."
+Not all criticism was as positive though: College Media Network wrote some tracks on Into The Light were, "a bit too basic."
 Meanwhile, No Depression (magazine) claimed the EP, Darkness And Light, only offered, "a very small cross-section of material to nitpick for fans of the psychedelic."
 In 2018, PopMatters wrote the band, "presents something warm and smooth while also permitting themselves to jump off of the deep end into trippy melodies and ethereal instrumentation."